Bauhaus Centenary Festival

 The Bauhaus Building is still a manifest of the Bauhaus pedagogics curriculum.
 The Bauhaus school is the conviction, built in glass and stone, that schools are the basic units for the shaping of cohabitation in the future, not so much an educational institution, rather a space for experiments by creative people.
 The historical Bauhaus could work as a school in Dessau for six years only.
 However, its visible and invisible connections with the modern training of artists and designers have lasted to the present and set precedents all over the world.

-The festival School Fundamental will study these connections and search for answers to the following questions: What would a Bauhaus school be today?
+At the occassion of the Centenary 2019 the festival School Fundamental will study these connections and search for answers to the following questions: What would a Bauhaus school be today?
 How would it deal with the shaping of everyday environments of a globalized society?
 Which experiments would it dare to make, how would it organize learning in the community?
 And how would it, in the microcosmos of a campus, model new policies of a social design?

 In the festival School Fundamental, the historical learning environment will be combined with the worldwide searching movements after an adequate design training for the social, ecological and technological challenges of the present.
 In the course of the festival programme with studying situations and learning experiments, scientists, specialists in pedagogics, students of design disciplines, curators, cultural scholars and the interested public enter into a dialog with the iconic school building.